Food of Bali - 25 Indonesian Dishes That Anyone Visiting Bali MUST Try

 Source

 Nasi Ayam is one of the most ubiquitous highlights of Balinese cuisine; this dish is a must-try for every foodie out there!
-Comprising of shredded chicken, satay, boiled egg, roasted peanuts, french bean salad, sambal and a bowl of steamed rice; this dish is guaranteed to take you on a wild ride exploring the variety of flavours that it has to offer.
+Comprising shredded chicken, satay, boiled egg, roasted peanuts, french bean salad, sambal, and a bowl of steamed rice, this dish is guaranteed to take you on a wild ride exploring the variety of flavors it offers.
 The satay made of fish is marinated along with the chicken and grilled to perfection.
 The former is served on a stick, whereas the latter is served shredded.
 The peanuts add a crunch and take the dish to a whole new level!

 Source